Robb-Fr/f5-agility-labs-cert/docs/class21/modules/module1.rst

     directives each control the processing of traffic arriving at a particular TCP port or UNIX socket.

+The following code block is a sample configuration, commented with details on the different contexts.

 .. code-block:: NGINX

     user nobody; # a directive in the 'main' context